mirasac/intrdata/naming_convention.md

 # First part

 ## Content of the report
-- I capitalize word "Boolean" to have the same notation used in the paper (e.g. Boolean model).
+- I capitalise word "Boolean" to have the same notation used in the paper (e.g. Boolean model).

 # Second part
+- I capitalise word "Bayesian" to be coherent with the word used in the paper (e.g. Bayesian approach).